Status: Archived

 Approved Date: April 11, 2022

-Be mindful of the power balance between the VR specialist and the client and document options weighed with the individual and how he/she exercised informed choice on how to proceed in the career planning process.
-Review VR Process Chart with the client.
+Be mindful of the power balance between the VR specialist and the client and document options weighed with the individual and how the individual exercised informed choice with proceeding in the career planning process.

-3. Assist client in determining or refining a job goal by utilizing a variety of tools to maximize his/her strengths and accommodate for the disability related needs of the individual.
-Career exploration is tailored to the client's unique situation and can be completed through a variety of activities.
+3. Assist client in determining or refining a job goal by utilizing a variety of tools to maximize the individual strengths and accommodate for the disability related needs of the person.
+Career exploration is a balanced exploration tailored to the client's unique situation and can be completed through a variety of activities.

-5. Review work-related concerns potentially affecting the client getting or keeping the vocational goal he/she is interested in pursuing.
-Factors to be addressed are disability, financial, legal issues, daily living, work history, attendance, etc.
+6. Review work-related barriers potentially affecting the client getting or keeping the vocational goal he/she/they is interested in pursuing.
+Factors to be addressed are disability, financial concerns, legal issues, daily living, work history, attendance, etc.

-7. Mutually agree on goal(s), services, and supports required and write the Individualized Plan for Employment (IPE).
-Document how the specific goal was determined and informed choice was facilitated and accomplished.
+8. Mutually agree on goal(s), services, and supports required and write the Individualized Plan for Employment (IPE).
+Document how the specific goal was determined and informed choice was facilitated.

 Informed Choice is a partnership between the specialist and the individual by which exploration of options occurs at each point in the person’s planning and service implementation.
 Informed Choice is a flexible, ever moving process, empowering an individual to consider a range of options towards self-determination.
 In the end, both the individual and the specialist hold responsibility for the decisions made and for the outcome of those decisions.